AmosZhu/ChatGPT-Actions/index.md

-Privacy Policy for [Your GPT Action Name]
+Privacy Policy

-Effective Date: [Insert Date]

 1. Introduction
-[Your GPT Action Name] ("the Action") is designed to analyze public repositories available on GitHub.
+This tool is designed to analyze public repositories available on GitHub.
 This Action operates in strict compliance with GitHub’s API usage policies and does not create, store, or retain any user data.
 The Action solely interacts with publicly accessible data provided by the GitHub API.

 2. Data Collection and Use
 Public Data Only: The Action exclusively accesses public repositories on GitHub.
 No private or personal data is accessed or processed.